Vulnerability Research

 CVE-2015-2652 – Unauthenticated File Upload in Oracle E-business Suite.

-During my regular penetration testing job, I unravelled an interesting vulnerability of Unauthenticated File Upload in Oracle E-business Suite 0-day vulnerability.
-This particular Upload Bug can be easily used to upload files on the web-server and also an attacker can flood the hard-disk of the server,thus making it easier for an attacker to leverage the vulnerability remotely.
+During my regular penetration testing job, I unravelled an interesting Unauthenticated File Upload 0-day vulnerability in Oracle E-Business Suite.
+This particular upload bug can be easily used to upload files on the web server, and an attacker can also flood the hard disk of the server, making it easier to leverage the vulnerability remotely.
+Oracle released a Critical Patch Update containing security fixes for the Oracle E-Business Suite.
+This vulnerability is remotely exploitable without requiring any kind of authentication, i.e. it can be exploited over the network without the need for any valid username credentials.

 Introduction